 Use the Trending Score to visualize how an Idea is progressing.
 Green indicates the Idea is leaning confirming, and red means leaning disconfirming.
 Within an idea card, there are also indicators that signal the current stage of an Idea: in testing, validated or invalidated.

-.
+Check the overall health of your cohort on a daily basis.
 Use your Dashboard to monitor each of the participating teams' canvases.
 If you notice that a team is starting to lag behind, it may be time to reach out to their mentors and instructors.

 Lessons Learned & Demo Day